cybertec-postgresql/pgwatch/src/db/sql/metric/README.md

 SELECT add_compression_policy('some_metric', INTERVAL '1 day');
 ```

-## metric (DEPRECATED)

-A single / separate table for each distinct metric in the "public" schema.
-No partitioning.
-Works on all PG versions.
-Suitable for up to ~25 monitored DBs.

-## metric-time (DEPRECATED)

-A single top-level table for each distinct metric in the "public" schema + weekly partitions in the "subpartitions" schema.
-Works on PG 11+ versions.
-Suitable for up to ~50 monitored DBs.
-Reduced IO compared to "metric" as old data partitions will be dropped, not deleted.

-Default storage schema for the "pgwatch3" Docker image.

-## custom (DEPRECATED)

-For cases where the available presets are not satisfactory / applicable.
-All data inserted into "public.metrics" table and the user is responsible for re-routing with a trigger and possible partition management.
-In that case all table creations and data cleanup must be performed by the user.

 # Data size considerations

 When you're planning to monitor lots of databases or with very low intervals, i.e. generating a lot of data, but not selecting